-- A. Painting and Staining, General: Apply primer and two finish coats unless otherwise noted. - 1.
-The application of the first coat does not relieve the applicator of responsibility for the base. - 2.
-Do not apply any coats on either damp or wet surfaces and in no case until the preceding coat is dry and hard. - B. Primer: Apply as many coats as necessary to produce a uniform substrate appearance.
+- A. Painting and Staining, General: Apply primer and two finish coats unless otherwise noted. - The application of the first coat does not relieve the applicator of responsibility for the base.
+Do not apply any coats on either damp or wet surfaces and in no case until the preceding - coat is dry and hard. - B. Primer: Apply as many coats as necessary to produce a uniform substrate appearance.
 Do not exceed manufacturer's recommended coverage rate. - 1.
 Tint primers to match finish coat. - 2.
 Allow to dry prior to application of subsequent coats. - 3.
 Sand primer with 100 grit or finer sandpaper.
 Remove dust. - C. Application of Finish Coats: Spread materials evenly without runs or sagging of materials and thoroughly brush out. - 1.
 Second and third coats shall not be applied until preceding coat is dry. - 2.
 Sand work between coats. - 3.
-Colors: Each finish coat shall be color as selected by Architect. - D. Roller Application: Where paint or enamel is rolled on, use fine nap roller so nearly flat or orange peel texture is obtained. - E. Spray Application: - 1.
+Colors: Each finish coat shall be color as selected by Architect. - D. Roller Application: Where paint or enamel is rolled on, use fine nap roller so nearly flat or orange peel texture is obtained. - 1.
+Painting Existing Acoustical Ceiling Suspension Grid: Paint exposed surfaces of grid by spray, brush or roll coating.
+If necessary to achieve complete hiding and finish, apply in two coats. - E. Spray Application: - 1.
 Metals: Apply paint to all metals by spray application method. - 2.
 Acoustical Tiles and Panels: Apply paint to acoustical tiles and panels by spray application. - a.
 Existing Surfaces: Do not apply any coats on either damp or wet surfaces and in no case until the preceding coat is dry and hard. - b.
 Apply paint with a stream directed perpendicularly to the surface of the material.
 Apply to produce uniform coating that does not close the perforations or fissures in the material. - c.
 Apply in single coat unless second coat is required to hide stains.
 Each coat of paint shall be applied so dry film shall be of uniform thickness and free from runs, drops, ridges, waves, pinholes or other voids, laps, brush marks, and variations in color, texture, and finish.
 Hiding shall be complete.